-I have read (and written) so many articles on effective problem solving.
-Each one provides it’s own variation of an “X Step” process to effectively solving problems.
+I have read (and written) so many articles on effective problem-solving.
+Each one provides its own variation of an “X Step” process to effectively solve problems.
 Everyone, at this point, knows that we need to first take the time to collect and understand all the information in order to make a good decision that will solve the problem.
 Then analyze, plan, execute, etc. – repeat.

 Why is it that some problems seem to just keep popping up, over and over again?